Civil Jury Project Overview

 The Civil Jury Project (CJP) is an academic Center based at New York University School of Law.
 It is currently the only academic Center in the country dedicated to studying civil jury trials.

 The Seventh Amendment to the US Constitution and provisions of most state constitutions guarantee citizens the right of trial by jury in common-law civil cases.
 But it is beyond dispute that the civil jury trial is a vanishing feature of the American legal landscape.
-In 1962, juries resolved 5.5 percent of federal civil cases; since 2005, the rate has been below 1 percent.
-In 1997, there were 3,369 civil jury trials in Texas state courts; in 2012, even as the number of lawsuits had risen substantially, there were fewer than 1,200.
-Similar trends are evident in states across the nation.
+In 2018, for example, 0.5 percent of federal civil cases were tried before juries—down from 5.5 percent in 1962.
+This amounted to an average of 2 civil jury trials per authorized federal judgeship in 2018—down from 10 in 1962.
+Similar trends are evident in state courts across the nation.

 What are the causes of the civil jury trial’s near extinction?
 What are the consequences—for the legal system and society more broadly?
 And for those who advocate preserving and revitalizing the civil jury trial, what steps might be taken?
-These will be the core areas of inquiry for the new Civil Jury Project at NYU School of Law.
+These are the core areas of inquiry for the CJP.
+The CJP explores these questions through the following five avenues (among others).

-1. It will undertake an empirical assessment of the current role of the jury in our civil justice system, the reasons for its decline, and the impact of that decline on the functioning of the civil justice system overall.
+A. The CJP undertakes empirical assessments of the current role of the jury in our civil justice system, the reasons for its decline, and the impact of that decline on the functioning of the civil justice system overall.
 The basic question is whether jury trials continue to serve the role anticipated by the Framers of the Constitution.
-Relatedly, it is important to examine the consequences of the decline and what institutions currently fill the void.
+Relatedly, the CJP examines the consequences of the decline and what institutions currently fill the void.